Friends of monmouth Battlefield

 A Continental platoon fires a volley.
 (2003,Michael F. Smith)

-Schedule of Events for the Commemoration of the 245th Anniversary of the Battle of Monmouth, June 15-16, 2024 (reenactment schedule) and June 23, 2024 (additional programs)
+Schedule of Events for the Commemoration of the 247th Anniversary of the Battle of Monmouth, June 28-29, 2025

 Note: schedule subject to change.